Sainte-Thérèse-de-l'Enfant-Jésus, Hirson

-The Church of Sainte-Thérèse-de-l'Enfant-Jésus ('St. Therese of the Child Jesus') is a former Roman Catholic church located in the city of Hirson, Aisne, France.
+The Church of Sainte-Thérèse-de-l'Enfant-Jésus ('St. Theresa of the Infant Jesus') is a former Roman Catholic church located in the city of Hirson, Aisne, France.
 A concert hall, it is in the Art Deco architectural tradition.

 History

 This church, in basilica with two aisles and a bell tower is the work of the engineer Aimé Bonna, who built it at his own expense using the material that made his fortune: reinforced concrete.
 In the early twentieth century, the city of Hirson opened the second railway marshalling yard in France after Paris.
 Its population was growing and the church could not accommodate all the people.
 The childless Aimé Bonna, who was very attached to his roots, decided to build the Church of Sainte-Thérèse-de-l'Enfant-Jésus at his own expense.
 He acquired the land, financed materials and labour and supervised the construction, which began on October 3, 1929.
 Unfortunately, Aimé Bonna died six months before it was completed.
 A chapel was erected to house his remains, his funeral having been held in this church.

 The campanile, which had become dilapidated and dangerous, was demolished in 2008.
 In September 2012, the Anglo-American pianist and composer Kit Armstrong purchased the remainder of the building, which he refurbished as a concert hall, where a festival featuring classical music and art exhibitions takes place.
 The opening concert took place on 3 June 2014.